Explore

 That still matters because North African travel rewards people who plan around heat, stop-time exposure, and how the day actually works outside shelter.

-This is the broad year read for North Africa.
-Use it to see when the place opens out, when it tightens up, and when the same destination starts asking for a different style of trip.
+This is the broad year overview for North Africa.
+Use it to see when the place becomes easier, when it becomes more limited, and when it starts asking for a different style of trip.